Hiking Dog Mountain Trail: Everything you need to know

 No sugar-coating here!
 Dog Mountain Trail is a leg-burner!
 And the trail starts out pretty steep, you will feel your hamstrings and calves right away.

-Part 1: Hiking through the shady forest
+Part 1: Hiking through the forest

 The first part of the trail is a mix of temperate, high-desert flora while hiking through Pacific Northwest forest as you climb up the mountain.
-The good part: You’ll be hiking under the shade of moss-covered trees.
+The good part: You’ll be hiking under the canopy of moss-covered trees.

 First viewpoint